bg-write/chatGPT-cheatsheet/README.md

 ### Installing dependencies

-Both chatbot example files in this guide are written in Python, so you'll need to download the latest versions of the following:
+Both chatbot examples in this guide are written in Python, so you'll need to download the latest versions of the following:

 - [Python](https://platform.openai.com/docs/quickstart/build-your-application) (OpenAI's docs have great info on how to get started with Python)
 - [OpenAI](https://platform.openai.com/docs/api-reference/introduction) (and make sure to [create your secret API key](https://platform.openai.com/account/api-keys))
-- [Gradio](https://gradio.app/quickstart/) (the UI library I'm using to locally deploy our chatbot; you can use any UI library, though Gradio is quite easy to use.)
+- [Gradio](https://gradio.app/quickstart/) (the UI library I'm using to locally deploy our chatbot; you can use any UI library, though Gradio is quite easy to use with OpenAI.)
-- [python-dotenv](https://pypi.org/project/python-dotenv/) (to keep my OpenAI API key hidden!)
+- [python-dotenv](https://pypi.org/project/python-dotenv/) (to keep my secret key hidden!)

 As of this writing, I'm using the API model version "gpt-3.5-turbo," though this may be updated in a future release.